risv1/RATE-pytorch/README.md

 To train the RATE model, run the train.py script.
 This will train the model on the provided dummy data and plot the training loss and memory evolution over epochs.

+## Might Change or Add

+- Change: Probably seperate the Observations, Actions, and Returns-To-Go encoders as seperate modules.
+- Add: A CartPole demo using the RATEModel (too lazy rn)

 ## Citation

 ```bibtex